ArthurSrz/portfolio/src/site/notes/prototypes/Data Position Studio.md

 > In every group I want 2 blue, 1 red and 3 yellows

 Each bubble (representing a person) will be colorized accordingly to some established rules as well.

+> [!question] What are the concepts to understand ?
+> Skill-related questions
+> Hash-table, index table to allocate scores to each response to the questions
+> Algorithm (round robin)

 # Demo instance of the Data Position Studio